Learn-Together-Pro/ComputerScience/dbms/concepts.md

 **Serializable**

 The highest isolation level, providing full isolation from other transactions.
 It prevents dirty reads, non-repeatable reads, and phantom reads, ensuring complete consistency.

+### Two-Phase Locking Protocol ~ (2PL)

+Concurrency control method used in database systems to ensure serializability of transactions.
+It involves two phases.
+Locking Phase: In the first phase, a transaction may acquire locks but cannot release any.
+The transaction locks all the data items it needs to access.
+Unlocking Phase: In the second phase, the transaction releases all locks and cannot acquire any new ones.

+This protocol ensures that the schedule (order of transactions) will be serializable, meaning the outcome is equivalent to some serial execution of the transactions.
+However, while it prevents non-serializable schedules, 2PL can lead to deadlocks and decreased system throughput due to the extensive locking it requires.

+### Variations of Two-Phase Locking Protocol: Strict 2PL / Preclaiming 2PL

+**Strict Two-Phase Locking ~ Strict 2PL**

+In this protocol, a transaction holds all its exclusive locks (write locks) until it commits or aborts.
+This ensures strict serializability and also avoids the issue of cascading rollbacks, as it only releases locks after the transaction is finalized.

+**Preclaiming 2PL**

+Here, a transaction requests all the locks it needs at the beginning.
+If all the required locks are granted, the transaction proceeds; otherwise, it either waits or is rolled back.
+This approach can reduce the likelihood of deadlocks but may lead to underutilization of resources due to holding locks for extended periods.

+### Deadlocks Resolving Strategies

+**Deadlock Prevention**

+Adjust system conditions to prevent deadlocks, such as ordering resources or preallocating resources.

+**Deadlock Avoidance**

+Use algorithms like Banker’s Algorithm to avoid deadlocks by ensuring safe resource allocation.

+**Deadlock Detection and Recovery**

+Regularly check for deadlocks and take actions like terminating or rolling back transactions to resolve them.
+Tricky to select a victim, because it leads either to starvation or computational investments been thrown.

+**Timeout**

+Use a timeout mechanism where a transaction is rolled back if it waits longer than a predefined time limit.
+Tricky to select proper timneout.

+### Rollback Strategies

+**Immediate Rollback ~ Undo Logging**

+When a transaction fails, its actions are immediately undone using a log that records all changes.

+**Deferred Rollback ~ Redo Logging**

+Rollback is deferred until the end of the transaction’s execution.
+In case of failure, the system uses a log to redo all actions of the transaction.

+**Checkpoints**

+Periodically, the system takes a checkpoint storing the current state of the database.
+In case of failure, the system only needs to rollback to the last checkpoint.

+**Savepoints**

+Within a transaction, savepoints mark specific points that a transaction can roll back to, without needing to roll back the entire transaction.

+### Scheduling Strategies thinking of Rollback

+**Recoverable Schedule**

+Ensures that if a transaction T1 reads data written by another transaction T2, T2 must commit before T1.
+This prevents scenarios where T1 might need to be rolled back due to T2's failure, which could result in inconsistent data.

+**Cascadable Schedule ~ Cascadeless Schedule**

+In a cascadeless schedule, transactions only read data that has been committed, preventing cascading rollbacks where one transaction's failure causes a chain reaction of rollbacks in other transactions.

 ### Data Lake
 : ...